-Complies []
+Complies [ ]

-value, such as compliance with the internal rules and procedures of the company and its policies for the control and management of risks. c) through continuou Be based on a balance between meeting short, medium and long-term goals, permitting the remuneration of yield achieved through continuous performance over a sufficient period of time to appreciate their contribution to the sustainable creation of value, such that the elements for measuring that yield are not related only with one-off, occasional or extraordinary events.
-Complies [X] Partial compliance [] Explanation [] Not applicable [] the remunerations contempla Annual General Meeting held o ndation are included in the co urrent Directors' Remuneration Policy у 59.
-Payment of the variable components of remuneration should be subject to an adequate verification that the performance or other pre-established conditions have actually been met.
-The companies should include in their annual reports on directors' remuneration the time and methods required to make that verification, according to the nature and characteristics of each variable component. of part In addition, the companies should consider including a malus clause based on the deferral for a sufficient time of the payment of part of the variable components, whereby the entitlement to all or part of them would be lost if anything occurs before the scheduled payment date that make this advisable.
-Complies [X] Partial compliance [] Explanation [] Not applicable [] 60. gs-linked remunerat educe those earnings of any qualification s made in the report by the external auditors that Complies [] Partial compliance [] Explanation [] Not applicable [X] 61. • ficant percentage of ial instruments index on of executive dir ectors should be linked t to the delivery of shares or
+value, such as com management of ris • rules and procedur es of the company and its policies for the control and c) through continuou s performance over a suff ficient period of tin ne to appreciate their co ng the remuneration of yield achieved ontribution to the sustainable creation e-off, occasional or extraordinary Complies [ X ] Partial compliance [ 1 Explanation [ ] Not applicable [ ] f the remunerations contempla Annual General Meeting held o dation are included in the c urrent Directors' Remuneration Policy 59. other remur pre-established cond ditions have actually been met.
+The compani es should include in the cation that the performance or eir annual reports on directors' re and characteristics of each of par t of the variable com • a sufficient time of the payment ost if anything occurs before the Complies [ X ] Partial compliance [ 1 Explanation [ ] Not applicable [ ] 60. ngs-linked remunerat educe those earning of any qualification s made in the report by the external auditors that Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 61. • ificant percentage of on of executive dire ctors should be linked t to the delivery of shares or